 It's a fact that even the most beautifully composed image will fall apart if it includes a dull, lifeless sky.
 A great sky, on the other hand, can boost the impact of an image immensely.
 The problem is that we are at the mercy of Mother Nature and she is not always forthcoming about giving us the sky we need.
 Of course this being the digital age, there are things that we can do about it and today we are going to look at some ways to improve your skies using Lightroom.

-The Graduated Filter
+1. The Graduated Filter:

 Lightroom’s Grad Filter is perhaps the easiest way to boost a dull looking sky.
 It is found in the Develop Module underneath the histogram.
 Work on your image first, getting the exposure, contrast and color right then, when you are happy we can add the grad to the sky.
 Click on the Graduated Filter Tool.

-Making Fine Adjustments to the Filter
+Making Fine Adjustments To The Filter

 Underneath the histogram in the Develop module, you will now see a range of adjustment tools.
 These tools will work only within the confines of the graduated filter, leaving the rest of the image as is.

 To darken the sky, we simply move the exposure slider to the left.
 We don’t want to go too far otherwise we will just end up with a very dark, unnatural looking sky.

 To make the sky more blue, we click on the Color swatch at the bottom of the grad adjustments and then select a more suitable blue.